Here we share our dining table dimensions guide including standard sizes for rectangular, square, round, and oval dining tables.

 • Square: 72 inches

 Not having corners allows flexibility for seating and makes it easier for diners to see each other.
-Round table dimensions can be used for hexagon-shaped tables and octagon-shaped tables.
+Round dimensions can be used for hexagon-shaped and octagon-shaped tables.

-The standard round dining table dimensions for two to four people is 36 inches in diameter.
-For four to six people the dimensions are 48 inches in diameter.
+The standard round dining table dimensions for two to four people is 36″ in diameter.
+For four to six people, the dimensions are 48″ in diameter.

-An oval table, like a round one, provides more space around the table and helps the dining room not appear crowded.
-Oval tables follow the same standard sizes as rectangular tables for length and width.
+Oval tables, like round ones, provide more space around the tabletop and help the dining room not appear crowded.
+Oval shapes follow the same standard sizes as rectangular tables for length and width.

 2 Person Oval Dining Table Size